petaldata/petaldata-python/README.md

 ## Releasing

-Generate the distribution archive, then upload the archive:
+Bump the version number in `setup.py`.
+Then generate the distribution archive and upload the archive:

 ```
 python setup.py sdist bdist_wheel